LarWong/Casa-de-Java/README.md

 ## Tasks

-- [ ] create enemy balloons and algo for movement of enemies across a path
+- [ ] create enemy balloons and algo for movement of balloons following a path
-- [ ] allow upgrading of attacks and defenses
+- [ ] allow for upgrading of attacks and defenses
+- [ ] create different shapes to use in game
-- [ ] creating maps
+- [ ] create maps
+- [ ] allow for reading of `.txt` files
 - [ ] create algo for path finding based on pixel colors
-- [ ] allow reading of `.txt` files

 ## Installing and Running